-In summer 2019, Kati and I hiked the Alta Via 1.
+In summer 2019, Kati and I hiked the Alta Via 1 in the Dolomites.
 Holding back our tears, we hiked through rain and snow for the first three days of our trek.
 We were crushed with disappointment, as we saw absolutely nothing during those initial days.
 Fortunately, after the trek, we spent a few days in Alta Badia and were well-positioned to revisit Nature Park Fanes – Senes – Braies.
 So, we decided to hike to Rifugio Fanes and see a huge chunk of what we had missed.

 The day hike to Rifugio Fanes, or Fanes Hütte, from Capanna Alpina, is a moderate one.
 Most people will do a return hike, starting and ending in Capanna Alpina.
 This is the easiest option.
 We opted for a long linear route.
 After reaching Rifugio Fanes and Rifugio Lavarella, we continued the hike to the mountain pass Forcella Medesc (2,584 m) and descended all the way down to La Villa.
 This was a very long route, and our knees were aching by the end of it.
 Only do it if you’re comfortable with long descents.
 Otherwise, stick to the return hike.

 Planning a trip to the Dolomites?
 Read Where to Stay in the Dolomites in Summer.

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati

 Option #1 Moderate Return Hike | Capanna Alpina to Rifugio Fanes

 - Highest Point: Lec de Limo (2,159 m)

 - Elevation Gain / Loss: 450 meters ascending, 450 meters descending